Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 God did something unique and powerful to inspire this small group of frightened men and women waiting in a locked upper room to become bold proclaimers of the gospel (both men and women).
 Whatever this initial sign of the coming of the promised Holy Spirit was, God also used it to confirm His acceptance of other groups (e.g., Samaritans, Roman army officers, and Gentiles).
 "Tongues" in Acts was always a sign to believers that the gospel had overcome another ethnic, geographical barrier.
 There is a distinctive difference between the tongues of Acts and Paul's later ministry in Corinth (cf. 1 Corinthians 12-14).

 Theologically it is possible that Pentecost is the direct opposite of the tower of Babel (cf. Genesis 10-11).
 As prideful, rebellious humans asserted their independence (i.e., refusal to disperse and fill the earth), God implemented His will by the insertion of multiple languages.
-Now, in the new age of the Spirit, the nationalism which impedes humans from uniting (i.e., one world government of the eschaton) has for believers been reversed.
+Now, in the New Age of the Spirit, the nationalism which impedes humans from uniting (i.e., one world government of the eschaton) has for believers been reversed.
 Christian fellowship across every human boundary (i.e., age, sex, class, geography, language) is the reversal of the consequences of Genesis 3.

 SPECIAL TOPIC: SPEAKING IN TONGUES